Skip to main content

 Dr. Marius Moeller (2018.05 - 2022.12) studied applied mathematics and was a PhD student in our group working on the topic of random mutation accumulation in healthy tissue.
 He is currently a postdoctoral researcher in a bioinformatic group at the University of Lübeck.

-Iftikhar Ahmed (2020.01- 2024.08) holds an MPhil degree in Mathematics from Abdul Wali Khan University, Mardan, Pakistan.
-Studying the infectious disease models has developed his interest in Mathematical Biology.
-He was a PhD student in our group working on the deterministic model and stochastic simulation of mutation accumulation in hierarchically organized tissue structures.
-Iftikhar has recently successfully passed his Viva, and returned to Pakistan as an associate professor in applied math at the university of Swat.
+Dr. Iftikhar Ahmed (2020.01- 2024.08) holds an MPhil degree in Mathematics from Abdul Wali Khan University, Mardan, Pakistan and was a PhD student in our group working on the deterministic model and stochastic simulation of mutation accumulation in hierarchically organized tissue structures.
+After his PhD, Iftikhar returned to Pakistan as an associate professor in applied math at the university of Swat.

 Back to top